 The Business Trust and the Maruleng and Bushbuckridge Economic Development Initiative

-Between 2006 and 2011 the Business Trust ran a pilot project in Maruleng and Bushbuckridge where 500,000 people live on the border of the Kruger National Park.
+Between 2006 and 2011 the Business Trust ran a pilot project in Maruleng and Bushbuckridge where 500 000 people live on the border of the Kruger National Park.
 It aimed to pilot a market based approach to economic development.
-Part of the programme focused on working with communal property institutions responsible for the management of land acquired under the land reform programmes.
+Part of the programme focused on working with Communal Property Institutions responsible for the management of land acquired under the Land Reform Programme.

 The success of those projects is attributed to the sustained and dedicated attention of skilled transaction advisors, community facilitators and property institution -administrators.
-Based on the success of the Maruleng and Bushbuckridge Economic Development Initiative pilot project, the Business Trust resolved to make a founding donation for the establishment of the Vumelana Advisory Fund.
+Based on the success of the Maruleng and Bushbuckridge Economic Development Initiative pilot project, the Business Trust resolved to make a founding donation for the establishment of Vumelana.